amesh712sol/simpleBank-improved/README.md

 # simpleBank-improved
-A small modification to the SimpleBank contract, adding events to confirm transfer of funds
+A small change to the SimpleBank contract, adding events to confirm transfer of funds